ipo-exe/planslab/README.md

 # planslab

-`planslab` is a python repository intended to be a laboratory for playing around with the `plans` model concepts, which itself is based in TOPMODEL.
+`planslab` is a python repository intended to be a laboratory for playing around with the `plans` model concepts, which itself is based in `TOPMODEL`.

-##local machines
+## local machines

-to run `planslab` on a local machine you will need to pre-install:
+To run `planslab` on a local machine you will need to pre-install:
 * `python3`
 * `numpy`
 * `pandas`